 Coursework in master's degree programs usually require supporting classes in mathematics and computers.
 Common course topics include:

 - Electromagnetic field principles

 Career and Salary Information

-Job opportunities for electrical engineers are not expected to change in the next decade.
-According to the U.S. Bureau of Labor Statistics (BLS), electrical engineers are expected to see a 1% increase in employment from 2014-2024 (www.bls.gov).
-In May 2015, the BLS indicated that the median annual wage for an electrical engineer was $93,010.
+Job opportunities for electrical engineers are expected to change as fast as the average in the next decade.
+According to the U.S. Bureau of Labor Statistics (BLS), electrical engineers are expected to see a 5% increase in employment from 2018-2028 (www.bls.gov).
+In May 2018, the BLS indicated that the median annual wage for an electrical engineer was $96,640.

 Continuing Education Information